Spider mites overview

 Spider mites are major pests in a wide range of indoor and outdoor fruit, vegetable and ornamental crops worldwide.
 Significant pest species include:

-- Two-spotted spider mite Tetranychus urticae
+- Two-spotted spider mite Tetranychus urticae (also commonly called red spider mite)

 - Bean red spider mite Tetranychus ludeni